bridgecrew-perf6/django-deploy-heroku-s3/README.md

 # django-deploy-heroku-s3

-- This is an REST api created using Django Rest framework and hosted on Heroku.
+- This is an REST api created using Django Rest framework, PostgreSQL and hosted on Heroku.
 S3 buckets on AWS are also used for database transfer.
 - Hosted on: https://fyle-test-dev.herokuapp.com/
 - Use the following type of commands to retrieve data: